Skip to main content

 michael reese/iStock/Thinkstock

 Toddlers are notorious nibblers.
 Their small bellies mean they can't eat a lot at one time, and their go-go-go nature means they don't want to sit at the table too long.
 Snacking can help add needed nourishment into a toddler's day — as long as it's done right.
-Here are four strategies to be smarter about snacks.
+Here are four strategies when it comes to snacks.

 Strategy 1: Snacking On the Go